Autofill Help

 - A Click on the version number in the upper right corner to see the changelog.

-- Q How can I help translate Autofill into my local language?
+- Q 34.
+How can I help translate Lightning Autofill into my local language?

-- A The Autofill extension is currently closed source.
+- A The Lightning Autofill extension is currently closed source.

-- Q This extension has saved me a ton of time—any way I can give back?
+- Q 36.
+This extension has saved me a ton of timeβany way I can give back?

-- A I have poured countless hours into Autofill over the years, which began life in 2010 as an assistance tool for my disabled computer students and eventually evolved into the all-purpose extension that you see now.
-Since I'm just a one-person shop doing this in my spare time, anything that you can contribute would be a blessing whether it be posting how-to tutorials or answering questions in the support group.
-If you would like to donate money or subscribe, then head over to the Donate section.
-Thank you so much for your generosity.
+- A I have poured countless hours into Lightning Autofill over the years, which began life in 2010 as an assistance tool for my disabled computer students and eventually evolved into the all-purpose extension that you see now.
+Since I'm just a one-person shop doing this in my spare time, anything that you can contribute would be a blessing whether it be posting how-to tutorials or answering questions in the support community.
+If you find Lightning Autofill useful and want to support its ongoing development, then please subscribe.
+Thank you so much for your support. π

-- Q What's the best way to troubleshoot Autofill issues?
+- Q 38.
+What's the best way to troubleshoot Lightning Autofill issues?

 - A To help me help you faster, it would be best if you could provide me with enough information to reproduce the issue consistently because the first step in resolving the issue is to be able to reproduce it.
 Please provide me with the following:

-- Error logs (if any) – Autofill can throw errors in two locations:
+- Error logs (if any) β Lightning Autofill can throw errors in two locations:

-- Background page – to see if there are errors here, go to the extensions page (chrome://extensions) and click on "background page" to the right of "Inspect views" in the Autofill tile (if you don't see this link, then click "more...").
-A new window should pop up; click on the Console tab.
+- Background page β to see if there are errors here, go to the extensions page (e.g., chrome://extensions in Google Chrome) and click on "service worker" next to "Inspect views" under Lightning Autofill (in Firefox, click the Inspect button).
+A new window should pop up; go to the Console tab.
 Make sure the dropdown menu to the right of the Filter input is set to "Default levels".
 Any errors should be printed in red text in the console.

 - A Some sites use JavaScript validation to ensure that the user manually types the text into the field.
 Every site is different, but you can usually fool the validation by using